 Authors: R. Duque Estrada, M. Wyller

-In the project AeroChair, we explored how computational design tools and simulations enable the material itself to be a design driver, and how the integration of modern technology and material research can lead to novel design expressions.
+The project AeroChair is an exploration of how computational design tools and simulations can enable the material itself to be a design driver, and how the integration of modern technology and material research can lead to novel design expressions.

 The result was a hanging chair made of woven carbon fiber composites with a total weight of 300g.

 Carbon fiber composites are lightweight, strong, and can take large tensile forces, it is however also expensive, difficult to work with, and not biodegradable.
-Using computational design tools, we developed a design and fabrication principle that allows for optimized use of the material and leave zero material waste.
+Using computational design tools, a design and fabrication principle that allows for optimized use of the material and leaves zero material waste was developed.

-Our fabrication process was inspired by how a spider initiates its web construction by using a few initial fibers for further winding.
-From a few strands of pre-impregnated carbon fiber strands suspended from a simple frame, we could weave the complex pattern that would compose the chair.
+The fabrication process was inspired by how a spider initiates its web construction by using a few initial fibers for further winding.
+From a few strands of pre-impregnated carbon fiber strands suspended from a simple frame, the complex pattern that would compose the chair could be weaved.

 AeroChair was presented at the eCAADe SIGraDi Conference 2019